-"the business of providing or undertaking to provide policy benefits under long-term insurance business".
+"the business of providing or undertaking to provide policy benefits under short-term policies".

-The Collins English Dictionary (supra) defines the word "insurance" as -
+The Collins English Dictionary (above) defines the word "insurance" as -

 "1a the act, system, or business of providing financial protection for property, life, health, etc., against specified contingencies, such as death, loss, or damage, and involving payment of regular premiums in return for a policy guaranteeing such protection.
 1b the state of having such protection. ...
 2 a means of protecting or safeguarding against risk or injury".